AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RoleFamilyType/Aml_Engine_CAEX_IInstantiable_CreateClassInstance.md

 RoleFamilyType.IInstantiable.CreateClassInstance Method
 =======================================================
-AutomationML 2.1 APICreates a RoleRequirement as an instance of this RoleClass object.
+Creates a RoleRequirement as an instance of this RoleClass object.
 All Base-Class references are resolved to create the instance.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)